Welcome to Radio Free Flint Podcast

 Musician Rachel Cole: Flint Roots #20001

-Rachel Cole is a Nashville, Tennessee musician with Flint roots.
+Send us a text Rachel Cole is a Nashville, Tennessee musician with Flint roots.
 Her music has Nashville soul with Americana roots.
 She is a vibrant young musician whose first album is to be released summer 2020.
-All songs on this album were...
+All songs on ...